Welcome to day one of 5 Days of Blogging with the TOS Homeschool Crew!

 5 Great Reasons to Start a Homeschool Blog

 Be sure to add a gadget or widget to your blog that will allow folks to follow you.
-RSS, email, Google Friend Connect, and Linky Followers are the most popular ways people can get access to what you write on your blog.
+RSS, email, and social media platforms are the most popular ways people can get access to what you write on your blog.

 Now, some of you are wondering if there are any downsides to blogging.
 To be quite honest, there are.
 While I’ve made the personal decision that the positives outweight the negatives, I wouldn’t feel right about not sharing some of the negatvies with you as well.

 5 Reasons You May Not Want to Blog

 If you’re goal is like mine was in the beginning, just to journal every once in awhile about your homeschool journey, then time probably won’t be a huge factor.
 It wasn’t for me at first.
 But if you wish to grow a readership and reach out to the homeschool community, then you will have to invest some time in that.
 Not just time blogging either.
 Time setting up your blog, building a community, reading and responding to comments, promoting yourself and looking for interesting things to blog about are things to consider.
 It can be quite time-consuming.
 I’ve spent 2 hours already, just writing this post.
 Not to mention the time I spent thinking about it before I ever opened my laptop.

 Many bloggers pay for web hosting and blog designs, including custom headers and buttons.
 I don’t personally pay for either, except $10 a year for a domain name through Blogger.
 I designed my own header and blog buttons.
 They aren’t the crisp, professional design that many bloggers pay for, but I really want to keep my blog looking more homemade, so not having it professionally designed is purposeful.
 And I use the Blogger platform, which is free.Wordpress is another very common free platform.